 I long for intriguing tales of moral vacuum specially in the guise of social contracts and am rarely shaken by choices people make in pursuit of power and fame.
 However, this film shook me to the core.
 Maybe I watched it when I was much too young.
 Maybe you still are.
 So, watch Burt Lancaster play JJ Hunsecker, the most powerful newspaper columnist in New York with molten blue steel for blood and samurai steel for a tongue, out to sabotage his own sister's romance by recruiting a sleazy reporter.
 After all, sweet success in New York is surely thicker than blood, even your own.

-and if even these won't send you into deep doldrums then here is a special bonus credit.
+and if even these won't send you into deep doldrums then here is a special bonus credit:

 Ace in the Hole (1951)

 What would you do if you were in a deadbeat town trying to be a journalist again?
-Would you write your way to stardom using the blood of a another man trapped in a cave under a collapsed coal mine?
+Would you write your way to stardom using the blood of another man trapped in a cave under a collapsed coal mine?
 Why, of course!
 That's what makes it Media!
 About time they made it a four-letter-word.
-Watch Kirk Douglas in Billy Wilder's (of all people) take on the horrors of early mass media and our appetite for titivation.
+Watch Kirk Douglas in Billy Wilder's (of all people) take on the horrors of early mass media and our appetite for titillation.
 To borrow from an old Indian proverb, everyone's hands are black in a coal mine - and we all live in a very large coal mine.